Islamism in the Gaza Strip: 2009 Detention of Asma al-Ghul

+Typical clothing in the 2020s

+In the early 2020s women have tended to dress conservatively in the Gaza Strip, but traditionally Islamic dress codes such as head scarves were not mandatory for all.
+Gazan Christian women do not often wear headscarves, particularly at Christian gatherings or Christian venues like the YMCA in Gaza City.

+Jamila al-Shanti

+Islamisation of other women's issues

 In 2009, Hamas banned girls from riding behind men on motor scooters and forbade women from dancing.

 The Hamas-led government briefly implemented, then revoked, a ban on women smoking in public.
 In 2010, Hamas banned the smoking of hookah by women in public, stating that it was to reduce the increasing number of divorces.

 In March 2010, Hamas tried to impose a ban on women receiving salon treatment from male hairdressers, issuing orders by Interior Minister Fathi Hammad and threatening offenders with arrest and trial.
 The group backed down after an outcry.
 In February 2011, according to the Palestinian Center for Human Rights, Hamas attempted to renew the ban, interrogating the five male hairdressers in Gaza City and forcing them to sign declarations that they wouldn't work in women's salons.
-According to one of the hairdressers, police called the five into a room where an unrelated detainee was chained to a wall by his wrists, and told to sign a pledge to give up their profession or face arrest and a 20,000 shekel fine.
-The man initially refused, but signed after his captors threatened "to take you to the cells because what you do is against Sharia [Islamic law]".
+According to one of the hairdressers, police called the five into a room where an unrelated detainee was chained to a wall by his wrists and told to sign a pledge to give up their profession or face arrest and a 20,000 shekel fine.
+The man initially refused but signed after his captors threatened "to take you to the cells because what you do is against Sharia".
 During Hamas's reign over the strip, several beauty parlors and hair salons have been the target of explosions and other attacks, which Hamas has blamed on opposition groups.
 Male hairdressers for women in the conservative territory are rare.

 In 2013, UNRWA canceled its annual marathon in Gaza after Hamas rulers prohibited women from participating in the race.

-In 2015, Hamas banned New Year's Eve celebrations, stating that such celebrations "offended the territory's values and religious traditions."
+In 2015, Hamas banned New Year's Eve celebrations based on the Gregorian calendar, stating that such celebrations "offended the territory's values and religious traditions."
+This was after the Islamic New Year had begun in October.